CCI-Bonn/dCNN-MRI-Reconstruction/README.md

 `Dw(x)`: it represents the denoiser using a residual learning CNN.

-## Training Data
+## Datasets

 **Training**: MR exams from patients with glioblastoma treated at Heidelberg University Hospital (775 patients, 775 MRI -exams), within the phase-II CORE trial (260 patients, 1083 MRI exams-examinations, 59 institutions) and within the phase-III CENTRIC trial (504 patients, 3147 MRI- examinations, 149 institutions) were used to develop and train a dCNN for reconstructing MRI (pre- and postcontrast T1-w, T2-w and FLAIR sequences) from highly undersampled (retrospectively generated) single-coil k-space data with various acceleration rates (R=2-15).
 Specifically, the training data included:

 1. A single-institutional retrospective dataset with 694 MRI examinations from 495 patients was acquired at the Department of Neuroradiology, Heidelberg University Hospital, Germany.
 Specifically, the HD cohort consisted of MRI exams from a single time point (one MRI exam per patient) either pre-operatively from initial diagnosis (n=580 (75%)), early postoperatively (less than 72 hours after surgery; n=57 (7%)) or at disease recurrence (n=138 (18%)).
 2. The CORE<sup>[1]</sup> and CENTRIC<sup>[2]</sup> studies which were prospective multicenter randomized phase II and III trials in patients with newly diagnosed glioblastoma compared standard chemo-radiotherapy with/without anti-angiogenic treatment with cilengitide.
 Specifically, patients with O6-DNA methylguanine-methyltransferase (MGMT) unmethylated glioblastoma were included in the phase II CORE trial, whereas those with MGMT methylated glioblastoma were included in the phase III CENTRIC trial.

 **The testing** was performed on the EORTC-26101 dataset (528 patients with 1974 MRI exams from 32 institutions all containing pre- and postcontrast T1-w, T2-w and FLAIR sequences).
-The EORTC-26101<sup>[3]</sup><sup>[4]</sup> dataset is a multicentric clinical trial dataset with 2034 MRI examinations from 532 patients acquired across 34 institutions in Europe
+The EORTC-26101<sup>[3]</sup><sup>[4]</sup> dataset is a multicentric clinical trial dataset with 2034 MRI examinations from 532 patients acquired across 34 institutions in Europe.
+[Add fastMRI testing as well...]

 The dCNN required 1.3 sec (95% CI: 1.2 sec, 1.4 sec) to reconstruct a 2D MRI and 3.3 sec (95% CI: 3.1 sec, 3.4 sec) to reconstruct a 3D MRI from undersampled k-space data (on a single A100-SXM4 GPU (40GB) on a NVIDIA DGX A100 with AMD EPYC 7742 64-Core Processor and 1 TB RAM).
 ## Architecture